kevinweber/wbounce/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Allow HTML and script tags to be used when using the "total overrides" feature for individual posts.
+* Improvements for developers/contributors: Separation of PHP and JavaScript.
+(There was way to much JS located within one PHP file.)
+A package.json now defines a set of tools to build JS and SCSS.
+Use: "npm run watch" and "npm run build".

 = 1.6.1.1 =
 * Removed minified JavaScript file (which was used in WordPress backend only) because it caused (false) positives in several virus scanners.